kiran-blitzcode/kiran-blitzcode/README.md

 ### Hi there 👋

+•	👋 Hi, I’m @kiran_blitzcode
+•	👀 I do AI/ML Development
+•	🌱 I currently work in the Generative AI space
+•	📫 How to reach me - Drop a mail at kiransthomas99@gmail.com

 <!--
 **kiran-blitzcode/kiran-blitzcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.